mantidproject/mantid/docs/source/interfaces/ILL/SimpleScanViewer.rst

 Features
 --------

-When a ROI is defined, the integrated values are plotted the side plots along each axis.
+When a ROI is defined, the X and Y axis projections are plotted in the side plots attached to their respective axis.
 A small red cross is also drawn in the ROI, showing the position of the center of mass of this ROI (assumed to be a good enough approximation of the peak position).

 A number of keyboard shortcuts are provided to interact with the data and the ROIs defined.